vanhoangkha/Networking-fundamentals/Day08_IPv4_Addressing_Part2.md

 192.168.1.255 (Broadcast ADDRESS) is ALSO reserved.

-The MAXIMUM Hosts per Mạng = 2^8-2 = 254 hosts
+The MAXIMUM Hosts per Network = 2^8-2 = 254 hosts

 ---

-What about a Class B Mạng ?
+What about a Class B Network ?

 172.16.0.0/16 ----> 172.16.255.255/16

 Host portion = 16 bits = 2^16 = 65,536

-Maximum hosts per Mạng = 2^16-2 = 65,534 hosts
+Maximum hosts per Network = 2^16-2 = 65,534 hosts

 ---

-What about a Class A Mạng ?
+What about a Class A Network ?

 10.0.0.0/8 -------------> 10.255.255.255/8

 Host portion = 24 bits = 2^24 = 16,777,216

-Maximum hosts per Mạng = 2^24-2 = 16,777,214 hosts
+Maximum hosts per Network = 2^24-2 = 16,777,214 hosts

 ---

 THEREFORE:

-The formula for calculating the number of HOSTS on a Mạng is:
+The formula for calculating the number of HOSTS on a Network is:

 2 ^ N - 2 (2 to the power of N - 2)